Pōmare II (Ngāpuhi): Events from the Girls' War to the Treaty of Waitangi

-Pōmare II strengthened his pā at Otuihu to make it impregnable against any attack by the northern hapu of the Ngāpuhi who now controlled Kororāreka and he also worked to promote trade with the Europeans, who were described by Samual Marsden as "generally men of the most infamous character: runaway convicts, and sailors, and publicans, who have opened grogshops in the pas, where riot, drunkenness, and prostitution are carried out daily".
+Pōmare II strengthened his pā at Ōtūihu, across from Opua, to make it impregnable against any attack by the northern hapū of the Ngāpuhi who now controlled Kororāreka and he also worked to promote trade with the Europeans, who were described by Samual Marsden as "generally men of the most infamous character: runaway convicts, and sailors, and publicans, who have opened grogshops in the pas, where riot, drunkenness, and prostitution are carried out daily".
 He quarreled with European settlors and seized their possessions as compensation.
 He seized Captain James Clendon's whaleboat in 1832.
 However, he was usually on friendly terms with Clendon.
 He also seized Thomas King's boat in 1833.
-The latter event led to the mediation of the dispute by Henry Williams and the intervention of James Busby, the British Resident, which resulted in HMS Alligator anchoring off Pōmare's pā at Otuihu.
+The latter event led to the mediation of the dispute by Henry Williams and the intervention of James Busby, the British Resident, which resulted in HMS Alligator anchoring off Pōmare's pā at Ōtūihu.

-He also fought a three-month war with Tītore in 1837, until a peace agreement was negotiated by Tareha.
+He also fought a three-month war with Tītore in 1837, until a peace agreement was negotiated by Tāreha.
 Hōne Heke fought with Tītore against Pōmare II.
 An underlying cause of the fighting was a dispute as to the boundary line of the Kororāreka block that had been surrendered as a consequence of the death of Hengi some seven years previously in the Girls’ War.

 Pōmare II signed the Treaty of Waitangi on 17 February 1840.